Travel to Nepal

 Transportation in Nepal

-Using domestic flights is a good way to get about Nepal.
+Using is a good way to get about Nepal.
 Places connected by air to Kathmandu include Pokhara, Lukla, Nepalganj, Bharatpur, Biratnagar, Janakpur, Simikot etc. Airlines include Buddha Air, Cosmic Air and Yeti Air.

 Greenline is a reliable tourist bus company and plies between Kathmandu, Pokhara, Chitwan and Lumbini.
 There are a number of transportation options over the land, depending on the distance traveled and the location (urban vs rural).